MEMORANDUM

 COMMENT:

-6. Please confirm that no retail electric provider represents 10% or more of the assets or revise to provide the information required by Item 1112 of Regulation AB regarding significant obligors.
+6. | Please confirm that no retail electric provider represents 10% or more of the assets or revise to provide the information required by Item 1112 of Regulation AB regarding significant obligors. |

 RESPONSE:

-No retail electric provider (“REP”) is a “significant obligor” within the meaning of Regulation AB.
-REPs are not “obligors” within the meaning of Items 1101(i) and 1112 of Regulation AB.
-Moreover, even if considered “obligors” none represents 10% or more of the assets.
+No retail electric provider (REP) is a significant obligor within the meaning of Regulation AB.
+REPs are not obligors within the meaning of Items 1101(i) and 1112 of Regulation AB.
+Moreover, even if considered obligors none represents 10% or more of the assets.

 In the Texas competitive electric market, REPs operate as sellers of electricity and as middle men for the collection and payment of transition charges and other charges which are owed by the retail electric customers.

-December 20, 2007 4
+December 20, 2007 | 4 |

 The Texas law governing securitization creates the transition property (the subject property or pool assets) and imposes the ultimate obligation to pay transition charges on retail electric customers, not the REPs.
 Although retail electric customers purchase electricity from REPs, the electricity is actually delivered to the customer by a transmission and distribution utility.
 The REPs are obligated to provide a single bill to each of their retail customers, but those bills include not only the cost of electricity but also transmission and distribution charges, nuclear decommissioning charges, transition charges, and other charges the transmission and distribution utility is authorized or required to collect.
 The REP is required under Texas law to pay to the servicer the transition charges imposed on the retail electric customers the REP serves.

-The REPs are not “fixed” intermediaries in the system.
-The REPs’ role in collecting the transition charges is governed by guidelines and rules of the Public Utility Commission of Texas (the “PUCT”).
+The REPs are not fixed intermediaries in the system.
+The REPs role in collecting the transition charges is governed by guidelines and rules of the Public Utility Commission of Texas (the PUCT).
 REPs have no statutory obligation to continue to provide electric service to retail electric customers and retail electric customers have no obligation to continue to obtain service through a particular REP. Retail electric service in Texas is competitive, and REPs will gain and lose customers as a result of a variety of factors, including competition, its decision to cease participation in the market or events that disqualify them from continuing as a REP. Already, some REPs in Texas have abandoned the retail electric market while a number of new REPs have entered it.
 If a REP defaults or goes out of business, the retail electric customer will remain a consumer of electricity and will be switched to another REP. Regardless of what happens to the REP, the customer remains obligated to pay transition charges.
 The new REP that begins serving the customer will recover and pay the transition charges attributable to subsequent service to that customer, while the former REP is obligated to pay to the servicer transition charges attributable to the period during which it served the customer.
 In such role, the REP acts essentially as a middle man for the collection of transition charges paid by the retail electric customers.
-Material information concerning REPs and their role in the Texas market is included in the base prospectus as “additional or intermediate parties not specifically identified in this Regulation AB” pursuant to Item 1100(d)(1) of Regulation AB.
+Material information concerning REPs and their role in the Texas market is included in the base prospectus as additional or intermediate parties not specifically identified in this Regulation AB pursuant to Item 1100(d)(1) of Regulation AB.

-Even if REPs were considered “obligors” with respect to the transition charges, no REP currently has an obligation representing 10% or more of the assets.
-The transition property (i.e., the financial asset providing the payment stream — or the “assets”) is a single asset consisting of all of the transition charges to be collected over the life of the transition bonds and is not a revolving pool of receivables.
-Because bills for electric service are rendered monthly in arrears and the retail customer has a short period of time to pay the bill it receives, the accrued transition charges would generally represent approximately 45 days of electric service to the REP’s customer.
-Because the principal financial assets underlying an issue of transition bonds are the transition charges to be collected for retail electric service rendered during the life of the bonds (here currently expected to have a weighted average life for all tranches combined of approximately 7.3 years), and any REP’s obligation represents only approximately 45 days worth of electric service for a portion of the retail customers in the service area, no REP can be said to be obligated for 10% or more of the assets even if the REPs were considered to be obligors and not middle men.
+Even if REPs were considered obligors with respect to the transition charges, no REP currently has an obligation representing 10% or more of the assets.
+The transition property (i.e., the financial asset providing the payment stream or the assets) is a single asset consisting of all of the transition charges to be collected over the life of the transition bonds and is not a revolving pool of receivables.
+Because bills for electric service are rendered monthly in arrears and the retail customer has a short period of time to pay the bill it receives, the accrued transition charges would generally represent approximately 45 days of electric service to the REPs customer.
+Because the principal financial assets underlying an issue of transition bonds are the transition charges to be collected for retail electric service rendered during the life of the bonds (here currently expected to have a weighted average life for all tranches combined of approximately 7.3 years), and any REPs obligation represents only approximately 45 days worth of electric service for a portion of the retail customers in the service area, no REP can be said to be obligated for 10% or more of the assets even if the REPs were considered to be obligors and not middle men.

-December 20, 2007 5
+December 20, 2007 | 5 |

 COMMENT:

-7. We note that CenterPoint Energy Transition Bond Company III, LLC, which appears to be the issuing entity, is named as a registrant.
+7. | We note that CenterPoint Energy Transition Bond Company III, LLC, which appears to be the issuing entity, is named as a registrant.
 Please note that the registrant should be either the depositor or, where there is not an intermediate transfer of assets from the sponsor to the issuing entity, the sponsor.
 See Section III.A.3.d of SEC Release 8518 and FN 155 to such release.
-Revise accordingly or advise.
+Revise accordingly or advise. |

 RESPONSE:

 Section III.A.3.d of SEC Release 33-8518 specifies that the depositor, or if there is no intermediate transfer of the assets from the sponsor to the issuing entity then the sponsor, must sign the registration statement.
-It also provides that in such circumstances such entity should, in its capacity as depositor or sponsor, be deemed the “issuer” for Securities Act purposes.
+It also provides that in such circumstances such entity should, in its capacity as depositor or sponsor, be deemed the issuer for Securities Act purposes.
 Release 33-8518 does not, however, prohibit the issuing entity from also being a registrant.
 The transactional structure for electric utility rate reduction securitizations typically involves establishment of a special-purpose issuer which acquires the transition or other rate reduction bond property directly from the electric utility and then issues registered bonds.
 It is current market practice, and therefore we believe market expectation, for the special purpose issuers of these bonds to be registrants.
 That practice, among other things, helps clarify that the special-purpose issuer is the sole party obligated on the bonds.
 Examples of post-regulation AB rate reduction bond securitizations in which the special-purpose issuer has been named as a registrant include securitizations for FPL Recovery Funding LLC, Cleco Katrina/Rita Hurricane Recovery Funding LLC, Entergy Louisiana Hurricane Recovery Funding I, LLC, Entergy Gulf States Reconstruction Funding I, LLC, RSB Bondco LLC and JCP&L Transition Funding II LLC.
 The sponsor or depositor and the special purpose issuer filed as dual-registrants in all of these securitizations except JCP&L Transition Funding II LLC, where the special purpose issuer filed as the sole registrant.
 In fact, the comment letter received by Baltimore Gas and Electric Company in April 2007 regarding RSB Bondco LLC, specifically requested that RSB Bondco LLC be added as a co-registrant.
 Moreover, we believe that inclusion of the Company as a registrant is necessary to avoid investor confusion because the Company as the issuing entity and the obligor will be the entity in whose name subsequent filings required under the Securities Exchange Act of 1934 will be made.
 We believe that including both the Company and CenterPoint Houston as registrants addresses the requirements of Section III.A.3.d of SEC Release 33-8518, as well as any regulatory concerns that underlie that Release, while also conforming with precedent and expectations in this particular segment of the market.

-December 20, 2007 6
+December 20, 2007 | 6 |

 Prospectus Supplement